-Running Construct Chain Automatically in the Programming Connectivity and Interface removes all existing debug/programming data included using DDC/programming files.
-The project is the same as a new project created using the Construct Chain Automatically option.
+Running Auto-Construct in Programming Connectivity and Interface removes all existing debug/programming data included using DDC/programming files.
+The project is the same as a new project created using the Construct Automatically option.

 - Scan and Check Chain Scan the physical chain connected to the programmer and check if it matches the chain constructed in the scan chain block diagram. - Run Programming Action Option to program the device with the selected programming procedure.